veracity/veracity-documentation/sections/dataplatform/query/filequery.md

 * Step 3: Read data content (files, folders, metadata etc.)
 See code examples below for each step in the process.

+## Response codes and response payloads
+All response formats and status codes are documented in the API Explorer, where each endpoint is listed.
+You can [browse the query files API there for detailed information](https://developer.veracity.com/docs/section/api-explorer/76904bcb-1aaf-4a2f-8512-3af36fdadb2f/developerportal/dataworkbenchv2-swagger.json). **See section File Storage**

 ## Step 1: Authentication
 ### Get Veracity token for authentication using Veracity service principle